Srikanth strongly believes that prevention is better than cure. He is of the opinion that awareness is a key to prevent diseases.

 Irritable bowel syndrome can develop after a severe bout of diarrhea caused by pathogens like bacteria and virus.

-Gas-producing foods like beans and lentils, gluten, fried foods, carbonated beverages and spicy foods are known to cause IBS.
+Gas-producing foods like beans and lentils, fried foods, carbonated beverages and spicy foods are known to cause IBS.

 A research study investigating IBS in 16-year-olds indicates that having asthma or food allergies at age 12 increases the chances of developing teenage irritable bowel syndrome.

 Stomach cramps, nausea, loose stools, loss of appetite, abdominal bloating, weight loss and abdominal pain are some symptoms of irritable bowel syndrome.

 “I would have stomach pains after eating and went to the doctor, who then referred me to a specialist, which is the typical IBS journey, because no one has an idea of what is wrong with you,” Anjie Liu (who was diagnosed with IBS six years ago) told TechCrunch.
 “Between 10 percent and 15 percent of people suffer from IBS, but only half of those people are officially diagnosed.”

 Diagnosis is based on symptoms; exclusion of worrisome features; and performance of specific investigations to rule out conditions that display similar symptoms.

 Experts have now developed second-generation biomarker testing for IBS using plasma anti-CdtB and anti-vinculin levels that can accurately reveal whether a person has IBS with diarrhea or irritable bowel disease.

 Rifaximin, Alosetron and Linaclotide are some medicines used to treat irritable bowel syndrome.
 Talk with your doctor about possible side effects and what to do if you have them.

 A strong partnership between a knowledgeable patient and an empathetic, knowledgeable doctor can produce significant improvement and control over symptoms for individuals with this condition.